corbinmcneill/SNF/README.md

 # SNF

-This codebase is a proof of concept SNF calculator.
-This codebase was developed for an Algebra II course at Wheaton College, IL.
-Currently, the only way to run the code is to run `python snf.py` and step through the interactive input method.
-Semi-verbose output will be printed to stdout showing the steps of the calculation followed by a presention of the final results.
+This project is a python package implementing the calculation of Smith Normal Forms (SNF) for matrices defined over arbitrary Principle Ideal Domains.

-The SNF calculator can calculate the SNF of matrices over either the integers or the gaussian integers, however it could be easily extended to work with matrices over any euclidian domain, by simply writing another class of the same form as the integers and gaussian integers classes.
+Currently, the SNF calculator can calculate the SNF of matrices over either the integers or the gaussian integers, however it could be easily extended to work with matrices over any euclidian domain, by simply writing another class of the same form as the integers and gaussian integers classes.

 Contributors
 ------------